aidanduffy68-prog/behavioral-oracle/docs/NARCISSUS_ECHO_MIRROR_ARTICLE.md

 When a trader gets liquidated, they're forced to confront their true behavioral patterns: their actual risk tolerance (not what they think it is), their self-deception about their trading skill, their psychological relationship with leverage and loss.

 We built an oracle that reads these reflections.

 ---

-## The Problem: 82% of Liquidated Traders Never Return

-Exchanges lose the vast majority of liquidated traders.
-Industry baseline retention is ~10% at 30 days.

-But here's what nobody was asking: **What if we could predict which traders will return?
-And which ones will generate alpha when they do?**

-Traditional oracles measure prices.
-We built the first **reverse oracle** that measures trader behavior.

----